Most students still learn using a method that has existed in our schools for over 100 years.

 - Ensure students acquire the basic skills need to succeed

-- How: Assess student readiness using an online learning assessment and provide a student orientation course to ensure that students have the tools they need to succeed.
+- How: Assess student readiness and provide a student orientation course to ensure that students have the tools they need to succeed.
 Orientation should show students how to navigate their course, complete their work, contact their teacher, and get technical support.
 It should also make them aware of policies, procedures, and expectations.

 - How: Before students begin their first day as online learners, their online instructor should introduce themselves through a welcome email and a welcome phone or Skype conversation.
 Teachers should review course expectations and schedule regular calls and chats throughout the course.